TYPE DESIGN INFORMATION PAGE last updated on Fri Dec 13 04:07:34 EST 2013

-Andrew Paglinawan is a self-employed graphic designer, working in the fields of logo design, print design, web design and branding with the majority of his time spent designing and implementing marketing promotions for small businesses such as logos, brochures, letterhead, business cards, and posters.
-Creator of the free simple sans family Quicksand (2008---see also the Google Font Directory).
-His Pagli Roman (2008) is a fantastic display type that crosses Bodoni and Pistilli Roman.
-In 2011, he published the free sans family Chiq, which was inspired by Optima.
-Andrew is based in Dubai, UAE.
+Andrew Paglinawan (Dubai, UAE) is a self-employed graphic designer, working in the fields of logo design, print design, web design and branding with the majority of his time spent designing and implementing marketing promotions for small businesses such as logos, brochures, letterhead, business cards, and posters.
+Creator of these typefaces:

 Medium-sized truetype font archive run by the Government of Dubai.
 It has Thai fonts by Unity Progress, Farsi fonts, fonts for Arabic, many Microsoft fonts, and a basic starter set of Monotype fonts.
 [Google] [More] ⦿

 Originally from Mexico City (b.
 1983), Edgar seems to be based in Dubai now.
 He designed the futuristic face Neutronium (2009).
 He created the experimental faces Kooler o Normal (2009), Naujoks Love (2009) and Edgarpiramide (2009) and the comic book face Jeronimo Cartoon (2009).
-Alternate URL.
+Abstractfonts link.
 Additional link.
 [Google] [More] ⦿

 Born in Dubai, Elie has worked and studied in UAE, Lebanon and Germany.
 He holds a BFA in Graphic Design from the American University of Beirut.
 He has also done his summer internship at Linotype, where he worked under Nadine Chahine, an award-winning Lebanese type designer.
 Behance link.
 Creator of an Arabic graduation typeface.
 He also created an Arabic typeface to match the Latin version for Solidere (a Lebanese company involved in the reconstruction of Beirut's Central District).
 The Latin version based on Slab Unit designed earlier by Bill Hill Design.
 [Google] [More] ⦿